trailofbits/multiplier/docs/INDEXING.md

 There are several ways to get a `compile_commands.json` file from your build.

 ### Clang
-If you project can be cnfigured to build with Clang then you're in luck, because you can get Clang to collect the compile commands on your behalf with a few tricks.
+If you project can be configured to build with Clang then you're in luck, because you can get Clang to collect the compile commands on your behalf with a few tricks.

 Suppose your normal build command is `make all` or `ninja all`.
 Then you will